Hiking Camden Hills State Park in Maine

 Free National parks

 Many national parks are completely free to visit.
-Here are 3 amazing freebies!
+Here are 3 of my favorites!

 Cuyahoga National Valley (Ohio) – Gorgeous national park located just outside of Cleveland.
 The highlight here is 60 foot Brandywine Falls, one of the most mesmerizing waterfalls in the Midwest.
 Other attractions include a scenic paved bike trail, miles of hiking trails, and a picturesque train ride.